radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 # Cloud

-Start with the cloud.
-You need to write either or in combination a bash script or a cloud platform tool like Terraform to do the following:
+Begin with cloud operations.
+Write either a bash script, use a cloud platform tool like Terraform, or a combination of both to achieve the following tasks

 AWS credentials will be sent to you via email for use on this part of the project.
 Please do not share these credentials with anyone else.
-You will only have access to Access Keys for this part of the challenge.
+You will only have access to Access Keys for the duration of the challenge.

 - Create an S3 bucket called `soccer-with-chance-of-cloud-challenge-<your name>`
-- Send the `sample-input.txt` file to the root of the bucket
+- Send the `data/sample-input.txt` file to the root of the bucket
 - Delete the data/simple-input.txt file from your local copy of the repository
-- Your bucket should reflect using industry standard security practices for private data
+- Your bucket should reflect using industry standard security practices for storing private data

 # Coding

 You can find the [data/sample-input.txt](data/sample-input.txt) and [expected-output.txt](expected-output.txt) files in this repository

-The input contains results of games, one per line.
+The input contains results of games played, one per line.
 See `data/sample-input.txt` for details.
-The output should be ordered from most to least points, following the format specified in `expected-output.txt`.
+The output of your completed script should be ordered from most to least points, following the format specified in `expected-output.txt`.

 You can expect that the input will be well-formed.
 There is no need to add special handling for malformed input files.